ctait2007/ShrineLauncher/README.md

 Shrine queries all Watch Next records without type filtering and categorises them in Kotlin after retrieval, which means it picks up content from apps that don’t consistently set the `WATCH_NEXT_TYPE_CONTINUE` field — a common issue with third-party streaming apps.

-If a channel row is empty, Shrine falls back to querying `PreviewPrograms` directly, which catches apps that publish Continue Watching content via channels rather than Watch Next.

 -----